 For example, let’s say you place a £20 bet at odds of 2.00 and you receive 5 points for every £5 wagered.
 As your bet is over the top threshold, this means you get 50% of that stake contributing towards this offer.
 So, 50% of your £20 stake is £10 and this will then equate to 10 loyalty points for this offer.

 The contribution amount will also apply to any casino games as well.
-Again it will range from game to game but it might be something like 100% for slots, 50% for table games and 10% for blackjack and roulette, just as an example.
+Again it will range from game to game but it might for example be something like 100% for slots, 50% for table games and 10% for blackjack and roulette.

 Often you are going to find that you have a limited time to use your loyalty points.
 So, they might state that you have 90 days to use your points and then after that the points might reset and you are back to zero.